Courses

 What is Outdoor Education?

-There are also a range of elective modules to choose from such as Outdoor Play, Health Promotion, and Languages.
+Each student studies mandatory core subjects in addition to elective modules such as Outdoor Play, Health Promotion, and Languages.
 Students on the Geography and Outdoor Education course complete modules such as Digital Mapping, Geographical Information Systems, Rural Development and Society and Nature.
+Students can also specialise in the therapeutic aspects of nature and adventure with modules in Adventure Therapy, Therapeutic Gardening, Psychology and Mental Health.

 Did You Know?

-We have an exchange programme with Western Carolina University, USA and students have an opportunity to study Parks and Recreation for a year in the heart of the Appalachian Mountains.
+We have an exchange programme with Western Carolina University, USA and students have an opportunity to study parks and recreation for a year in the heart of the Appalachian Mountains.
 Western Carolina is an excellent location for adventure sports.
-We also have Erasmus links with the University of Galva in Sweden and students can spend a semester there studying Arctic Ecology.
-In addition, we have Erasmus links with two universities in Norway where students can study the Nordic approach to outdoor expeditions and landscape management.
+We also have Erasmus+ links with the University of Galva in Sweden and students can spend a semester there studying arctic ecology.
+In addition, we have Erasmus+ links with two universities in Norway, where students can study the Nordic approach to outdoor expeditions and landscape management.

 Special Features